innocentx0/innocentx0.github.io/_posts/2025-07-04-nasa-bugbounty.md

 # How I Hacked NASA and Scored a Killer LOR

 Today, I’m going to tell you one of my story: **how I hacked NASA**.
 Yep, you heard that right.
 The NASA.
 The space agency that sends rovers to Mars and makes us dream of the stars?
 They got owned by me.
-And the cherry on top?
 I got a **Letter of Recognition (LOR)** straight from them.
-But trust me, behind this tale lies weeks of madness — recon, scripts, insane bugs, and a whole lot of craziness.
+But trust me, behind this tale lies weeks of madness, recon, scripts, insane bugs, and a whole lot of craziness.

 ---

-## My NASA Bug Hunt: A Dozen Mind-Blowing Vulnerabilities
+## My NASA Bug Hunt: A Dozen Vulnerabilities

 I found around **ten bugs** in their systems, stuff straight out of a movie.
 I’m talking about: